The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-AR: Experimental results

 \textbf {Interpretation}.
 The MAP BCT-AR model finds significant structure in the data, providing a natural interpretation.
 It identifies 3 meaningful states: First, jumps in the unemployment rate higher than 0.15 signify economic contractions ($s=1$).
 If there is not a jump at the most recent time-point, the model looks further back to determine the state.
 The state $s=00$ signifies a stable economy, as there are no jumps in the unemployment rate for two consecutive quarters.
 Finally, $s=01$ identifies an intermediate state: ``stabilising just after a contraction''.
 An important feature identified by the BCT-AR model is that the volatility is different in each case.
 It is higher in contractions ($\sigma = 0.42$), smaller in stable economy regions ($\sigma = 0.20$), and in-between for state~01 ($\sigma = 0.32$).
 This is an important finding, verifying the economists' understanding that there is much higher uncertainty during economic contractions.

 {\bf Forecasting.} In addition to its appealing interpretation, the BCT-AR model outperforms all benchmarks in forecasting (together with MSA), achieving the lowest MSE (Table~\ref{t1}).
-In~terms of running times, the BCT-AR model vastly outperforms MSA (Supplemental Material, Section~\ref{run_times}).
+In~terms of empirical running times, the BCT-AR model vastly outperforms MSA; see Section~\ref{run_times} of the Supplemental Material.